 Can the cost of silage additive really be justified?
 Can we manage without using a silage additive?
 Is it worth using silage additive?
 Are silage additives just another unnecessary cost?
 Are additives too expensive?
 Will we see a return on the investment?
 Are there better or cheaper additives out there?
 How much milk will we lose if we don't use an additive / silage inoculant?
 How much extra concentrates will we need to feed?

-The cost of using silage additive is typically £10 / cow / winter
+The cost of using silage additive is typically less than £10 / cow / winter

 or 3.5 pence / cow / day

 Top quality forage is key to producing high levels of animal performance at the lowest possible cost with the least amount of concentrates.
 Producing the best possible silages, involves getting many factors right including seed selection, fertiliser, crop management, optimum harvest dates, chop length, silage additive, consolidation in the pit, speed of harvest, clamp sealing, face management, usage rates etc.